Medically Reviewed

 Polysubstance use means using two or more substances (intentionally or unintentionally) at the same time or within a short time of each other.
 This can be a dangerous practice because the interactions of different substances, including prescription drugs, can be unpredictable, stronger than when used independently, and potentially deadly when used with other substances.1

 Adderall is a stimulant, and alcohol is a depressant.
-Based on info from the Centers for Disease Control and Prevention (CDC) the combination of stimulants with central nervous system depressants can be particularly dangerous.
+The combination of stimulants with central nervous system depressants can be particularly dangerous.
 Instead of negating the effects of each other (or cancelling each other out, so to speak), one drug can hide or change the other drug’s effects.
 Once the drug’s effects are masked, your symptoms may give you no indication of how much of the drug you’ve taken.
 As a result, it can be easier to overdose.1

 Risks of Mixing Adderall and Alcohol